Business Setup

 Once your BC corporation is active, you have several recurring obligations to maintain good standing.

 Annual Report: Every BC corporation must file an Annual Report with BC Registry Services.
-The fee is $42.58 per year.
+The fee is a small annual amount (roughly $43) that BC Registry Services adjusts periodically; confirm the current fee on the BC Registry Services schedule before filing.
 The report confirms or updates your company's registered office address, records office address, and directors.
 Failing to file can result in your company being dissolved.

 CRA T2 Corporate Tax Return: Your corporation must file a T2 return with the CRA within six months of its fiscal year-end, regardless of whether the company earned income.
 Late filing triggers penalties and interest.